What are batteries?

 Smaller-scale batteries can be installed in homes to provide backup power, but can also be operated as a collective in what is called a Virtual Power Plant (VPP).

-Battery technology in Australia
+Battery storage in Australia

 In Australia, battery storage for renewable energy is increasingly used in a variety of designs, purposes, sizes and locations.
 Batteries are used in the national electricity grid (at both the transmission and distribution levels) as well as ‘behind the meter’ in homes, businesses or industrial operations.
 Battery storage for renewable energy can also be used at the fringes of the grid (areas of poor connection) or off grid (e.g. in microgrids).

-Battery video playlist
+Battery storage video playlist

 Our purpose is to accelerate Australia’s shift to affordable and reliable renewable energy.
 By connecting investment, knowledge and people to deliver energy innovation, we are helping to build the foundation of a renewable energy ecosystem in Australia.